prattpi/piprojects4libraries/python3gatecounter/README.md

 Scroll down to the very bottom of the file (use your keyboard arrow buttons to scroll in the terminal), and type the following line:

-`@reboot /usr/bin/python3 /home/pi/Desktop/gatecounter.py`
+`@reboot /usr/bin/python3 /home/pi/piprojects4libraries/python3gatecounter/gatecounter.py`

-Refer to the screenshot below.
+Refer to the screenshot below (*please note that the filepath included in the screenshot below is different than the filepath you will enter here).

 <img src = "https://github.com/prattpi/piprojects4libraries/blob/6a8b9fce75ab4518d36b1c1301da085b89de1b90/python3gatecounter/images/screenshot_terminal3.png" width=800>